 Life insurance may not replace your lifetime income, but it can replace your income for a few years.
 During those first few years, costs will be higher as your family transitions into a world without you and your paycheck.

 Women Who Stay At Home Provide Valuable Economic Support

 Sure, your family will pick up the slack, but probably not permanently, and not without cost.
-Funding these expenses through a term life insurance policy not only makes your family’s future life easier, it’s also a good exercise to remember the value of the work you do everyday.
+Funding these expenses through a term life insurance policy not only makes your family’s future life easier, but it’s also a good exercise to remember the value of the work you do every day.
 We’ll talk about how to estimate it below.

 Every Woman Has Different Life Insurance Needs

 Life insurance has the word “Life” in it because it’s not a one-size-fits-all kind of thing.
 Every woman’s life needs a different life insurance approach.

 Life Insurance For Working Women – Primary Or Secondary Earner